nulib-ds/bivariate/index.md

 > * Distinguish between univariate and bivariate
 >
-> * Type of GIS data including Living Atlas sources
+> * Use resources from ArcGIS Online public layer sources
 >
 > * Knowledge of basic symbology functions
 >